spryker-sdk/brancho/README.md

 After the installation you will need to configure brancho.
 The default configuration file is named `.brancho`.

-`vendor/bin/brancho init` will create a .brancho.local file where you can configure e.g. credentials

-### Pattern

-Here you describe how your branch name should look like.
-In the pattern you can use placeholders e.g. `{resolverName}` which are filled with the result of the configured resolvers.

-### Resolvers
+### Resolver

-Resolvers are used to resolve values for your placeholders.
-The result of the resolver is than mapped into the configured pattern.
+Resolvers are used to resolve branch names.
 A resolver can receive information from anywhere.
 To build your own resolver you need to implement the `\Brancho\Resolver\ResolverInterface`.
 You will then have access to :

 - `\Symfony\Component\Console\Input\InputInterface`